conoro/ytpodders/README.md

 ## End-User Installation and First Time Run
 * Download the App as [one download here]()
 * Unzip into a directory of your choice
+* Rename client_conf_example.json to client_conf.json
 * Go to https://ytpodders.com and follow the permission flow
-* Copy the access token provided above to the obvious place in conf_client.json
+* Copy the access token provided above to the obvious place in client_conf.json
 * Open a CMD prompt and cd to the directory where you unzipped ytpodders
 * ytpodders add https://www.youtube.com/url_of_your_fave_youtuber
 * ytpodders.exe or ./ytpodders, depending on your platform